Robert Graham, M.D. — Chairman

 Tanisha Carino, Ph.D. – Board Member

-Tanisha Carino is vice president of U.S. public policy at GSK.
-Prior to joining the company, she oversaw advisory and research services at Avalere Health, a strategic health care advisory company.
+Tanisha Carino is the executive director of FasterCures, the center devoted to saving lives and improving the medical research system.
+She most recently led the U.S. policy function for GlaxoSmithKline, a U.K.-based science-led global healthcare company.
+Prior to her role at GlaxoSmithKline, she spent more than a decade with Avalere Health.
 Tanisha brings over 15 years of experience in consulting, management, health policy and strategy development across government, industry and academia.
 Tanisha has a Ph.D. in health policy from Johns Hopkins University and serves as an associate faculty member in the Johns Hopkins Bloomberg School of Public Health.
 She is also a board member of Bread for the City in Washington, D.C.

 Elizabeth Hall – Board Member